emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    ```

-2. We will be building out this environment locally using the **Lab_Build** directory.
+2. We will be building out this environment locally using the **`Lab_Build`** directory.
 If you take a look into the
-   directory we will have all the terraform and ansible file need to deploy our infrastructure.
+   directory we will have all the terraform, and ansible files need to deploy our infrastructure.

    Open the
    [terraform.tfvars](https://github.com/emcnicholas/Cisco_Cloud_Native_Security_Workshop/blob/main/Lab_Build/terraform.tfvars)
    file first.
 We need to create a few global variables in our project.
 Terraform uses a *variable definitions file* to
    set these global variables.
-The file must be named `terraform.tfvars` or any name ending in `.auto.tfvars`.
-In this
+The file must be named **`terraform.tfvars`** or any name ending in **`.auto.tfvars`**.
-   case we created a file called `terraform.tfvars`.
+   In this case we created a file called **`terraform.tfvars`**.
 Let's take a look at the file:

    ```
    // Global Variables